 1/4 c. vegan butter

 1/2 tsp. cinnamon

-- Plug in and heat up your waffle iron.
+- For this Bananas Foster Waffles Recipe, plug in and heat up your waffle iron.
 Spray it with a little olive oil or coconut oil.

 - In a large mixing bowl, combine the milk, oil, vanilla, flax, and syrup.
 Allow it to sit for five minutes after mixing.